 The historic tram depot St. Peter (German: Historisches Straßenbahndepot) opens its doors for you every first weekend in the month from 10.00 to 17.30 (not open in January) – please note that the last admission will be at 17.00.

-Historic Ring Line 15 is always on the way on the opening days of the historic St. Peter tram depot.
+Burgring line 15 is always on the opening days of the St. Peter historic tram depot.

-The tour takes you around the old town of Nuremberg.
-During the journey, our conductor will tell you interesting facts about the tram and the route (sorry, only in german).
+The tour takes you along the old town of Nuremberg.
+During the journey, our conductor will tell you interesting facts about the tram and the route.

 Historisches Straßenbahndepot St. Peter

 The tram line 6 or the bus line 36 (leave at station: Peterskirche) will bring you to the museum.
-And of course, on opening days the Historic Castle Ring Line 15 is also in service.
+And of course, on opening days the Historic Castle Ring Line 15 is also in service.© VAG - VAG